The-Focus-AI/atproto-experiments/directory-sync/README.md

 This will:
 - Check for previous sync and calculate CIDs for all files
 - Upload only new or modified files (skips unchanged files!)
-- Create a custom record (`ai.focus.sync.directory`) anchoring all blobs
+- Create a custom record (`ai.thefocus.sync.directory`) anchoring all blobs
 - Create a post for discoverability referencing the record URI
 - Save a local manifest file (`{directory-name}-manifest.json`) for backup
 - Show you the Bluesky post URL and record URI